Dominic-Atari/Dominic-Atari/README.md

 - 💞️ I’m looking to collaborate on Java ans MySQL
 - 📫 How to reach me dominicatari@gmail.com
 - 😄 Pronouns: Male
-- ⚡ Fun fact: olaying coccer and reading
+- ⚡ Fun fact: playing soccer and reading

 <!---
 Dominic-Atari/Dominic-Atari is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.